atomicojs/react/README.md

 The second parameter for `wrapper` is optional, but will allow react to infer Atomico types, improving the Autocomplete and Typescript experience.

 ## Example auto

+Auto captures the parameters associated with the use of customElements.define to retrieve the tagName or generate an id as tagName, to instantiate the webcomponent.

 ```js
 import { auto } from "@atomico/react/auto";